 Making Roosts with Different Materials

-Regarding size, roosts should be at least 2″ inches wide, but closer to 4″ inches is preferred because chickens sleep flat-footed, and a wider surface will mean better comfort.
-It is no surprise that 2″ x 4″ roosts cut to length are most common.
+Regarding size, roosts should be at least 2″ inches wide, and up to 4″ inches is preferred because chickens sleep flat-footed, and a wider surface will mean better comfort.
+It is no surprise that 2″ x 2″ or 2” x 4” roosts cut to length are most common.

-Depending on your budget and what is at your disposal, you can make roost with;
+Depending on your budget and what is at your disposal, you can make roost with these items.

-Regarding how to lay the boards, while some bird lovers argue that birds like to be able to grip the roost with their feet, those living in cold climates may want to turn the 2×4 board flat to create a wider perching surface.
-Since chickens sleep flat-footed, they can balance and cover their feet with their bellies if the board is more comprehensive, which helps keep the delicate toes warm.
+Since chickens sleep flat-footed, they can balance and cover their feet with their feathers and breast if the board is wider, which helps keep the delicate toes warm.
 This can be very beneficial when the temperatures drop significantly and can go a long way to preventing frostbite.

-Although chickens sleep with their feet flat, some owners prefer to mimic the tree branches that chickens would perch on in the wild.
-Instead of building roosts with square-off edges, they put up round perches.
+Some owners prefer to mimic the tree branches that chickens would perch on in the wild.
+However, remember chickens sleep with their feet flat and roost in very thick branches.
+Instead of roosts with square-off edges, you can put up round perches.

 With rounded roosts, your birds will enjoy a perching experience like other birds in the wild.
 Thankfully, you can easily find wooden dowels at hardware stores.
-Just make sure to get dowels that are at least 1½″ inches in diameter.
-This size dowel is not only comfortable underfoot, but also sturdy enough to support several chickens.
-Don’t use anything that might break while your birds sleep at night.
+Just make sure to get dowels at least 2” inches in diameter.
+This size dowel is comfortable underfoot and sturdy enough to support several chickens.
+Don’t use anything that might break or warp while your birds sleep at night.

 A roost can be any piece of scrap wood, right?
-If you want to offer an authentic natural experience to your birds, tree branch perches are the way to go.
+If you want to offer an authentic natural experience to your birds, wide tree branch perches are the way to go.
 With a tree branch as a roost, your bird will perch on a truly authentic and natural crossbar.
-Using tree branches to make roosts is also an excellent way to use tree limbs that fall in the yard.
-To make roosts using tree limbs, you just need to cut to size and install them.
+To make roosts using tree limbs, you just need to cut them to size and install them.

-Unless you are constrained by space, having one long roost where all your birds can perch together is a good idea — chickens like roosting together.
+Unless you are constrained by space, having one roosting area where all your birds can perch together is a good idea — chickens like roosting together.
+All in all, it is important to provide enough space for each chicken to have its own personal space on the roost.

 Tips for Building and Supporting Roosting Bars